Milwaukee at Christmas

 Our inn, the County Clare, was on the other side of downtown, not far from the lakefront bluff.
-A Celtic-folk trio was playing in the Irish pub, where we ate corned-beef hash, scrambled eggs, sausage, pineapple and melon the next morning as the staff trimmed a Christmas tree.
+A Celtic-folk trio was playing in the Irish pub, where we ate corned-beef hash the next morning as the staff trimmed a Christmas tree.

 From there, we drove across the Milwaukee River to Old World Third Street.
 It’s the remnant of the old German downtown, and its shops and turreted landmark restaurant, Mader’s, are repositories of Old World flavors.

 At Usinger’s Famous Sausage, a line of customers waited patiently under turn-of-the-century murals of happy elves chasing cattle and pigs.
 Banners read in German, “Ham, sausage and pig stomach delight every German,” and “Yankees and French also love these German things.’’

 Pig stomach doesn’t sound delightful, but it’s the favorite dish of former German Chancellor Helmut Kohl, who visited Milwaukee in 1996 with former President Bill Clinton, who called it “America’s most German-American city.’’